eclipse/kapua/docs/developer-guide/en/sso.md

 - **`site.home.uri`** : the URL to the web console, e.g. `http://localhost:8080`

-The SSO Login will be available in the form of a dedicated button on the Kapua login page.
+The SSO Login will be available in the form of a dedicated button on the Kapua login page (the button is enabled through the configuration option `sso.provider`).

 ### Generic provider